Bajger/PharoLauncher-cli/PharoLauncherCmdLine-description.md

 5. How to display progress (if ever)?
 This could be useful during downlaod commands, like "INFO: Fetching from remote-site URL..." (dot's added every second, or maybe percentage?).

 # Overview of Pharo Laucher commands
+This is list of subject oriented commands of Pharo launcher, where subjects are Pharo VM, image, configuration of launcher.
 | Command | Sub-command | Sub-Sub-command | Description |
 | ------- | ----------- | --------------- | ------------- |
 | `help`  |             | | Prints all supported Pharo launcher commands. |